NU394-s2025TTh/Tribe-Z/README.md

 [TODO BY ANTHONY]

 ## Additional Information and Documentation
-You can learn more about the behind-the-scenes design and development process of DoughJo throughout the following documentation:
+You can learn more about the behind-the-scenes design and development process of DoughJo throughout the following documentation found in this repository:

 [Overview of Documentation Available in this Repository](docs/Home.md)\
 [Organizational Practices](docs/Organizational-Practices.md)\